Andrei Iosivas

-Early life and high school
+Early life

-Iosivas grew up in Honolulu, Hawaii and attended the Punahou School.
+Iosivas was born on October 15, 1999, in Tokyo, Japan, to a Filipino mother and Romanian father.
+He has one younger brother.
+When he was 4, his family moved to Honolulu, Hawaii, where he attended Punahou School.
+He became an American citizen when he was 17.

 College career

 Iosivas played on Princeton's junior varsity team as a freshman.
 As a sophomore, he caught 18 passes for 263 yards and four touchdowns.
-Iosivas's initial junior season in 2020 was canceled due to Covid-19 and he took a gap year.
+Iosivas' initial junior season in 2020 was canceled due to the COVID-19 pandemic and he took a gap year.
 In 2021, he caught 41 passes for 703 yards and five touchdowns and was named second-team All-Ivy League.
-Iosivas entered his senior season as the 15th-most athletic player in college football on sportswriter Bruce Feldman's annual "Freaks List".
+Iosivas entered his senior season as the 15th-most athletic player in college football on sportswriter Bruce Feldman's annual "Freaks List."
 He was named first team All-Ivy League after leading the conference with 66 receptions, 943 receiving yards, and seven touchdown catches.

-Iosivas is also a heptathlete on Princeton's track and field team.
+Iosivas was also a heptathlete on Princeton's track and field team.
 He set the school record with 5,715 points in 2022 and was named an All-American.

+Professional career

+2023

+Iosivas was selected by the Cincinnati Bengals in the sixth round, 206th overall, of the 2023 NFL draft.

+He made his first career reception, a 9-yard contested sideline catch, in the Bengals' Week 5 game against the Arizona Cardinals.
+In Week 6 against the Seattle Seahawks, Iosivas scored his first career touchdown on a 3-yard pass from quarterback Joe Burrow in a game the Bengals won 17–13.
+Iosivas grabbed his second career touchdown on a 2-yard pass against the San Francisco 49ers in what ended up being his only target of the game.
+Iosivas missed the Bengals' Week 11 contest against the Baltimore Ravens due to a knee injury.

+In Week 18 against the Cleveland Browns, Iosivas played his first career game as a starter, due to Tee Higgins re-aggravating a hamstring injury.
+Iosivas had a solid game, with five receptions on seven targets for 36 yards and two touchdowns.
+He finished his rookie season with 15 receptions, 116 yards, and four touchdowns.

+2024

+Iosivas was named the Bengals starting third wide receiver after the departure of Tyler Boyd.
+He recorded a two-touchdown game during the Bengals' Week 2 loss to the Kansas City Chiefs.
+He finished the 2024 season with 36 receptions for 479 yards and six touchdowns.